OSAS/community-website/source/blog/2014-05-09-what-s-new-in-foreman-1-5.html.md

 ---
 <img src="http://community.redhat.com/images/blog/foreman.png"> [Foreman 1.5](http://projects.theforeman.org/) has been [released](http://projects.theforeman.org/rb/release/4), bringing a host of new features to the popular systems management tool, including improved Puppet management and new levels of integration with FreeIPA and virtualization projects.

+Foreman is an open source project that helps system administrators manage servers throughout their lifecycle, from initial provisioning and configuration to orchestration and monitoring.
+Using Puppet or Chef and Foreman's smart proxy architecture, you can easily automate repetitive tasks, quickly deploy applications, and proactively manage change, both on-premise with VMs and bare-metal or in the cloud.
+Here's what's new in the latest release:

 ##What's New

  * Puppet class management simplified with config groups: adminstrators can now assemble groups of Puppet classes, making it one click to re-apply the same set of configuration to different hosts or host groups.